-- Availability: Riak replicates and retrieves data intelligently so it is available for read and write operations, even in failure conditions;
+- Availability: Riak replicates and retrieves data intelligently, making it available for read and write operations even in failure conditions.

-- Fault-Tolerance: You can lose access to many nodes due to network partition or hardware failure without losing data;
+- Fault-Tolerance: Riak is fault-tolerant so you can lose access to nodes due to network partition or hardware failure and never lose data.

-- Scalability: Riak automatically distributes data around the cluster and yields a near-linear performance increase as you add capacity.
+- Scalability: Riak automatically distributes data around the cluster and yields a near-linear performance increase as capacity is added.

 Developing on Riak